 Time is a storm in which we are all lost. ” (William Carlos Williams, Introduction to “Selected Essays”)

 I always had a hard time relating to the story of the Flood on a literal level.
-Why would God want to wipe out all people He created in full knowledge that they would sin?
-Like it was a surprise for God!
-God, who exists above time, which He created, has no surprises.
-Then why to create humanity just to destroy it later?
-And animals… what was their fault?
+Why would G‑d want to wipe out all people He created in full knowledge that they would sin?
+Like it was a surprise for G‑d!
+G‑d, who exists above time, which He created, cannot be surprised—He knows the future.
+Then why to create humanity, just to destroy it later?
+And animals. . . what was their fault?
 They have no freedom of choice.
-They act on instincts hard-wired in their genome as they were created.
+They act on instincts hardwired in their genome as they were created.
 Why punish them?
 Lots of questions, few answers.
 If the Torah says the flood happened, it must have happened.
 However, the Torah is not a textbook of geology or paleontology.
 What is teaching us with this story?
 What is the symbolic significance of the flood?

 To me, the story of the flood is the metaphor for time.
-Water has always served as a metaphor for time.
+Water has served as a metaphor for time in many cultures.
 Heraclitus famously said, “No man ever steps in the same river twice, for it’s not the same river and he’s not the same man.”
-Marcus Aurelius wrote in his mediations: “Time is a river, a violent current of events, glimpsed once and already carried past us, and another follows and is gone.”
-“The water you touch in a river is the last of that which has passed, and the first of that which is coming.
-Thus it is with time present,” wrote Leonardo da Vinci.
-French philosopher Jose Luis Borges writes that “time is a river that sweeps me along.”
-Ursula Le Guin famously wrote that “story is our only boat for sailing on the river of time.”
+Marcus Aurelius wrote in his Meditations, “Time is a river, a violent current of events, glimpsed once and already carried past us, and another follows and is gone.”
+Leonardo da Vinci wrote, in his Notebooks, “The water you touch in a river is the last of that which has passed, and the first of that which is coming.
+Thus it is with time present.”
+The Argentinian short story writer Jorge Luis Borges wrote, “Time is a river which sweeps me along, but I am the river.”
+Ursula Le Guin wrote, “Story is our only boat for sailing on the river of time.”
 Flowing water is the best metaphor we have for the flow of time.

-The Biblical account of the deluge provide further details strengthenning our metaphor.
+The Biblical account of the deluge provides further details to bolster our metaphor.

-…all the fountains of the great deep broken up, and the windows of heaven were opened.”
-(Gen. 7:11)
+…all the fountains of the great deep broken up, and the windows of heaven were opened.
+(Genesis 7:11)

-The cessation of the flood, when waters were wiped away from the earth, symbolized the messianic time when all death will be wiped away forever.
+To take this metaphor to its logical end, the cessation of the flood, when the waters were wiped away from the face of the earth, may stand for the messianic time when “all death will be wiped away” forever, as the prophet said:

 All symbolism aside, according to your explanation the Flood still makes no sense, as you explained above.
 On top of it, it left no evidence of ever happening.
 Problems.